Arankin7/Unity-platformerTest/READMe.md

 ## Version
 This was originally written with unity 4.
 Most of the API from 4 was depricated after the upgrade to unity 2017.
 It currently uses Unity 2017.4

+## Credit
+Credit goes to [Sebastian Lague](https://github.com/SebLague) as I followed along with his raycast tutorial on youtube.